ec-jrc/lisflood-model/2_stdLISFLOOD_water-use/index.md

 ## Crop irrigation

-Crop irrigation and Paddy-rice irrigation are dealt with by seperate model subroutines and are described in different chapters.
+Crop irrigation and Paddy-rice irrigation are dealt with by seperate model subroutines and are described in the irrigation chapter.
 They can be switched on by adding the following lines to the 'lfoptions' element:

 ```xml